Hakerh400/esolangs/api.md

 * `details` - Reference (usually a URL) where more details about the language can be found.
 * `async` - Boolean value.
 If true, a program in that language runs asynchronously and the result is a promise that resolves to a buffer containing the program's output.
+* `wip` - Boolean value.
+If true, the interpreter is still a work-in-progress.

 If the language with the given name does not exist in the list of supported languages, the return value is `null`.